Search

 cp /usr/share/varnish-plus/vcl/vha6/hooks/states.vcl /etc/varnish/vha6/hooks

-This sets up a default VHA6 hooks file at /etc/varnish/vha6/hooks/states.vcl.
-Edit this file to add custom VCL to any of the defined VHA6 hooks.
+This implements a default VHA6 hooks file at /etc/varnish/vha6/hooks/states.vcl.
+Edit this file to add custom VCL to the defined VHA6 hooks.